CogComp/open-eval/learner/README.md

 ## The `Annotator` class

 The `Annotator` class must be extended in order for the `Server` to communicate with your learner.
 In super constructor you must specify the name of the `View` that your learner will be adding, and also any names of `View`'s that your learner requires.
 For example, if you are doing POS tagging, you will be adding the POS `View`.
 You may depend on receiving a token `View`.
-You would specify this, and any other `View` your require in the second parameter or the super constructor.
-Not all views will be provided, and if not available, the Open-Eval system will notify you.
+You would specify this, and any other `View` your require in the second parameter or the super constructor. __Not all views will be provided__.

 The `Annotator` will receive instances by the `addView` method.
 You will receive a `TextAnnotation` object, which you must add the type of view you specified in the constructor.